Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Training

 \subsubsection{Magnitude of Perturbation}

 Adjusting the magnitude of perturbations is one of the most challenging aspects of adversarial training.
-If perturbations are too mild, the agent may not learn robust strategies, leaving it vulnerable to stronger attacks.
-However, if the perturbations are too strong, the task may become unsolvable, leading to poor learning signals or even task failure.
+The appropriate strength depends on the modality being perturbed—pixels, feature vectors, or environment dynamics—and is typically controlled either as a norm of the difference between the original component and its perturbed version, or as a divergence between distributions (e.g., KL divergence or Wasserstein distance) induced by the perturbation.
+If perturbations are too mild, the agent may not encounter sufficiently challenging situations to develop robust strategies, leaving it vulnerable to stronger attacks.
+Conversely, if they are too strong, the task can become unsolvable, degrading learning signals or causing policy failure.
+Choosing the right perturbation strength is therefore crucial: it must be large enough to promote robustness, yet small enough to preserve solvability and meaningful task information.